Search

 What is Computer Vision?

-The field of computer vision is a sector of Artificial Intelligence (AI) that uses Machine Learning and Deep Learning to enable computers to see, perform pattern recognition, and analyze objects in photos and videos in the same way that people do.
+The field of computer vision is a sector of Artificial Intelligence (AI) that uses Machine Learning and Deep Learning to enable computers to see, perform AI pattern recognition, and analyze objects in photos and videos like people do.
 Computational vision is rapidly gaining popularity for automated AI vision inspection, remote monitoring, and automation.

 Computer Vision applications built with Viso Suite